 This agreement builds on the partnership established between Carnival Corporation’s AIDA Cruises brand and Shell in April of this year to supply its AIDAprima ship with LNG to power the vessel while docked.

 The AIDAprima is the first cruise ship in the world to use LNG while in port, leading to a major reduction in emissions.
-Additionally, the agreement furthers the realization of Carnival Corporation’s LNG efforts that began in 2015 with AIDAsol becoming the first cruise ship in the world to be supplied with power by an LNG hybrid barge, which also saw major benefits while in port.
+Carnival Corporation’s LNG efforts started in 2015 with AIDAsol - world's first ever LNG-powered cruise ship.